Aaron Rodgers’ man bun is on the line in golf bet with Charles Barkley

 Rodgers shared a photo on his Instagram Story on Thursday of him posing with young Packers fans at the event.

-All three rounds of the tournament will be broadcast live on Peacock from 3 to 5 p.m. today and 1:30 to 5 p.m.
+All three rounds of the tournament will be broadcast live on Peacock from 1:30 to 5 p.m.
 Saturday and Sunday.
 NBC will also pick up the live coverage on Saturday and Sunday.
 The Golf Channel will have taped coverage from 6:30 to 8:30 p.m. today and 2 to 5 a.m.
 Sunday. `

 Contact Kendra Meinert at 920-431-8347 or [email protected] Follow her on Twitter @KendraMeinert.